Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

-The main motivation for reduced basis methods is to obtain a sufficiently accurate solution to a parametrized problem, for any value of the given parameter, at a reduced cost compared to the original high-fidelity solver.
+The main motivation for reduced basis methods is to obtain a sufficiently accurate solution to a parametrized problem, for any value of the given parameter, at a reduced computational cost compared to the original high-fidelity solver.
 The method consists of two stages.
-First an offline stage, where a set of high-fidelity solutions, called snapshots, are computed for a selected set of parameter values.
-The evaluation of the FOM for multiple parameter values results in a upfront computational cost and the objective is to capture the relevant dynamic information of the original model.
-These high-fidelity solutions are used to generate $N_{rb}$ basis functions by using, e.g., POD.
-The online stage consists of a Galerkin projection where a system of dimension $N_{rb}$ is solved for each new parameter value.
-Then, the solution is recovered by a linear combination of the pre-generated basis functions.
-The key challenge of the method is to construct the reduced basis that preserves the physics dynamics for a required accuracy level.\\
+First an offline stage a set of high-fidelity solutions, called snapshots, are computed for a selected set of parameter values to capture the relevant physics.
+The evaluation of the FOM for multiple parameter values results in a upfront computational cost and is used to generate $N_{rb}$ basis functions by using, e.g., Proper Orthogonal Decomposition (POD).
+A Galerkin projection of the original problem results in a reduced problem with $N_{rb}\ll N$ degrees of freedom.
+During the online stage a system of dimension $N_{rb}$ is solved for each new parameter value and the solution is recovered by a linear combination of the pre-generated basis functions.
+The key challenge of the method is to construct a reduced basis that preserves the physics dynamics for a required accuracy level.
+The high-fidelity solutions $p_{fb}(\boldsymbol{x},s,\mu)=p^T$ of the parametrized problem under the variation of the parameter $\mu$, belonging to the parameter space $\mathbb{P}$, approximates the solution manifold